ljgreenhill/ljgreenhill.github.io/_posts/2022-01-01-additional-appendices.md

 [RP2040](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf)

-Speaker- could not find (@Sarika maybe you will have more luck?)
+TODO Speaker- could not find (@Sarika maybe you will have more luck?)

 ## References